anthony-paulino/itunes-searcher/README.md

 ## Installation

-1. Install all of the required python libraries, run the following command '''sh pip install -r requirements.txt'''
+1. Install all of the required python libraries, run the following command
+'''sh
+pip install -r requirements.txt
+'''
 2. Download ffmpeg from https://www.gyan.dev/ffmpeg/builds/#release-builds, (if your on windows "ffmpeg-release-full.7z".)
 Extract the zip folder and rename the folder to "FFmpeg" and place it in "C:\"
-3. Run cmd as administrator, and run "setx /m PATH sh'''C:\ffmpeg\bin;%PATH%"'''
+3. Run cmd as administrator, and run
+'''sh
+"setx /m PATH sh'''C:\ffmpeg\bin;%PATH%"
+'''
-4. Verify ffmpeg Installation by running the following command ''''sh ffmpeg -version'''
+4. Verify ffmpeg Installation by running the following command
+''''sh
+ ffmpeg -version
+ '''
 5. Set your groq api key to an environment variable called "GROQ_API_KEY".
 Can go to the .env and  set your api key.

 ## Future Improvements: